Acne Treatments - Apple Cider Vinegar Toner

 First, you have to understand that everyone has a protective acid mantle, which is a thin layer of oil, on the outer surface of his/her skin.
 As the name suggests, the protective acid mantle protects your skin and keeps it acidic.
 Skin is naturally acidic and functions best when it's at a pH of around 5.5 (any number greater than 0 and less than 7 is acidic).

 However, when your acid mantle is disturbed, your skin grows vulnerable to infections and other irritations.
 Using harsh products, over cleaning, or even stressing out too much can cause your acid mantle to function improperly, throwing your skin's pH out of whack.
 As a result, many people begin to experience acne and dryness.
-This is where the apple cider vinegar toner comes to the rescue.
+This is where the apple cider vinegar toner comes to the rescue!

 ACV has a pH of 3 and when diluted, the acidity from the toner helps bring your skin's pH back to its normal levels.
 By restoring your skin's balance, apple cider vinegar helps your skin function optimally, warding off bacteria and shedding dead skin cells at the proper rate so pores are unblocked and skin remains healthy.

-How to make the apple cider vinegar toner
+How to make the Apple Cider Vinegar toner

 So how do you make this supposedly amazing toner?
 (By the way, Hillary Duff allegedly uses this stuff as a spot treatment for her pimples.)